jdonaldson/promhx/Readme.md

 * Callback functions are typed according to the values that the promises contain.
 * Errors are propagated through the promise chain.
+* Promises on single threaded platforms (flash, js) are evaluated in the next frame, so as to not block IO.

 Promhx has the following behavior: